abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ## ADC Methods

-The ADC supports single ended or differential mode.
+The ADC supports single-ended or differential modes.

-In single ended mode each channel acts as an individual single ended input.
+In single-ended mode, each channel acts as an individual single-ended input.

-In differential mode the inputs are split into four differential pairs.
+In differential mode, the inputs are split into four differential pairs.
 Setting channel to 1 will make IN1 = IN+ and IN2 = IN-
 Setting channel to 2 will make IN1 = IN- and IN2 = IN+
 Setting channel to 3 will make IN3 = IN+ and IN4 = IN-